Wehda23/ps5-store/Backend/README.md

 The diagram provides a visual representation of the tables, columns, and their relationships, ensuring a clear understanding of the data flow and organization within the system.

-# Playstation Package for backend project
+# Playstation Packages for backend project

 This package contains the packages & Applications required for Play Station Store application.